kolbasa/cordova-plugin-apkupdater/README.md

 ## ownerInstall()

-Unattended updates can also be used by apps that are registered as device owners ([video](https://raw.githubusercontent.com/wiki/kolbasa/cordova-plugin-apkupdater-demo/Videos/OnwerInstall.gif)).
+Unattended updates can also be used by apps that are registered as device owners ([video](https://raw.githubusercontent.com/wiki/kolbasa/cordova-plugin-apkupdater-demo/Videos/OwnerInstall.gif)).
 See: https://developers.google.com/android/work/play/emm-api/prov-devices

+This can also be achieved with `adb` if you have physical access to the device.

 ```js
 await ApkUpdater.ownerInstall();